Have you ever felt stuck in life and like you wanted to try something new but then thought you didn’t have what it takes to make the change?

 Imposter syndrome is the experience of feeling like a fraud.

-For example, you’ve been given a promotion to do a job, and your first thought is, Why the heck did they think I deserve this or am capable of doing this?
+For example, you’ve been promoted to do a job, and your first thought is, Why do they think I deserve this or am capable of doing it?

 No matter how successful you are and how many diplomas you have to prove your knowledge, imposter syndrome will always make you feel like a fraud.